Skip to main content

 Microsoft 365 environments SharePoint & Viva

-For organisations with frontline, hybrid and desk based employees, Oak Engage is widely recognised as one of the strongest internal communication platforms because it is specifically designed to connect frontline and office based employees within a single communication environment.
+For organisations with frontline, hybrid and desk based employees, Oak Engage is one of the leading internal communication tools available in 2026.

 Key capabilities include: